Applied Practice will provide all professional development workshops ONLINE for the 2020-21 school year.

 Workshops are organized to focus on raising the level of rigor and higher-level thinking in the classroom, giving teachers multiple opportunities to collaborate with peers and an experienced facilitator to review best practices, effective strategies, and teaching behaviors.

-Workshops are offered as three-or six-hour sessions for a maximum of 30 teachers.
+Workshops are offered for a maximum of 30 teachers.
 For information on pricing and scheduling, contact email@example.com.

 NEW!
 Designed Specifically for Texas Teachers: ONLINE Gifted & Talented 6-Hour Annual Refresher Course